 Free Tool

-Sherlock Email Header Analyzer Trace Email Origins
+Sherlock Forensics Email Header Analyzer Trace Email Origins

 Free browser-based email header analysis with SPF, DKIM and DMARC verification.
 Trace the true source of any email.
 Built by CISSP, ISSAP and ISSMP certified forensic examiners.